-The assessment of CBP shall therefore determine the ability of these economic agents to exercise market power and to constrain the setting of fixed termination charges by local FNOs.
+The assessment of CBP therefore determines the ability of these economic agents to exercise market power and to constrain the setting of fixed termination charges by local FNOs.

 The stronger the CBP of end-users and network operators, the more FNOs would be restricted from exercising market power, and the less likely to act independently in setting termination charges.